This is a post that provides information about the world called Elonth that my characters exist in.

 Donjon SciFi World Generator was used for this project.

 Many abilities requiring better control of energy (such as reshaping items, drawing energy from more challenging sources, condensing energy into electricity) can be learned.
 Telepathy comes more intuitively to dragons than would be expected, given the complex and lightning-fast movements of electricity in living being’s brains, but training is required to do anything more than sense the presence of others’ minds.
 Human mages can also gain the skill without extraordinary effort.
-Even normal humans can be taught to defend their minds against mental attacks, but it is harder for them to grasp.
-Research suggests that the magical conductivity of the dragons’ horns, and even spikes, may contribute to how they find telepathy easier to accomplish.

 There are also advanced capabilities that would normally require inhuman (or indragon) levels of skill to use effectively.
 Some individuals can have an innate capacity for one advanced ability.
 Some examples of these advanced abilities are illusions, teleportation, transmutation of matter and mind control.

 In this magic-filled world, mental protections – and the safety of one’s spell, crystals, etc. – is just as, if not more, important as cyber security.
+Especially when living in proximity to dragons or magic users.

 However, the crystals don’t create energy.
 Someone or something needs to fill them with energy.
 With skill, one can place “shaped energy” in crystals, which is usually called an enchantment.